leandromoreira/cdn-up-and-running/README.md

 }
 ```

 We randomly pick a number from 1 to 100, and then we apply another random using the `percentile profile` ranging from the min to the max.
-Finally we [`sleep`](https://github.com/openresty/lua-nginx-module#ngxsleep) that duration.
+Finally, we [`sleep`](https://github.com/openresty/lua-nginx-module#ngxsleep) that duration.

 ```lua
 local current_percentage = random(1, 100)